-One of the big problems data centers face is how to stay cool.
+Data center cooling and choosing the right cooling system are one of the biggest challenges that data centers face.
 Servers that overheat can lose performance or fail, leading to data loss, downtime, and expensive replacement.
 Therefore, the best cooling system for a data center is one that works to keep the temperature low enough for proper data center function.

 However, in addition to maintaining a cool temperature, a data center cooling system should also operate efficiently, helping a data center maintain a low PUE (power usage effectiveness).
 If your PUE is too high, your data center won’t be competitive, and that will make your data center unprofitable.
 Since up to 50% of the power used in a data center might be related to cooling, improving cooling efficiency is a great way to lower your PUE.